-To ensure that adequate life safety measures and emergency access will be incorporated into the design and construction of either of the design alternatives, the Fire Department will review project plans at the time of permitting.
-The San Francisco Fire Department will require "a risk analysis to accurately determine the number of personnel necessary to maintain an acceptable level of service" (written communication, Aaron Stevenson, San Francisco Fire Department, May 29, 2001)."
-To reduce the potential for impacts to occur under either the West Ramp or Loop Ramp Alternative, development and implementation of a life safety plan will be required.
-A life safety plan will include provision of on-site measures such as a fire command post at the Terminal, the Fire Department's 800-megahertz radio system and all necessary fire suppression equipment.
+To ensure that adequate life safety measures and emergency access would be incorporated into the design and construction of either of the design alternatives, the Fire Department would review project plans at the time of permitting.
+To reduce the potential for impacts to occur under either the West Ramp or Loop Ramp Alternative, development and implementation of a life safety plan would be required.
+A life safety plan would include provision of on-site measures such as a fire command post at the Terminal, the Fire Department's 800-megahertz radio system and all necessary fire suppression equipment.